screw-hand/cli/README.md

 # cli

-cli of utils. a cross-platform command-line interface (CLI) utilities toolkit powered by Node.js.
-Our goal is to simplify and enhance the daily development experience for developers by providing a suite of powerful, efficient, and user-friendly CLI tools.
+cli of utils. a cross-platform command-line interface (CLI) utilities toolkit powered by Node.js. simplify and enhance the daily development experience for developers by providing a suite of powerful, efficient, and user-friendly CLI tools.

-Since our project is developed with Node.js, it has excellent cross-platform compatibility.
-Whether you're developing on Windows, Linux, or MacOS, you can conveniently use our utilities toolkit.
+Supported Windows, Linux, or MacOS.

 # Install